 Red Sensation is low maintenance and requires good light to retain its color.
 It does well in properly drained soil and can tolerate alkaline soils.
 You should never let it dry out but you should reduce the watering in the winter.
 Cordyline Red Sensation has a preference for full sun but still does well in semi-shade.

-Best in full sun to light shade.
+Best in full sun to partial shade.
 Drought tolerant, likes occasional to regular irrigation.
 Offers a tropical look in dry gardens and makes a great container plant.
 Hardy to around 15° F.

 Looks similar to Red Star but definitely different plants. [source] Compared to ‘Red Star’ this cultivar has slightly wider leaves that are more purple (less red) and have a more green venation (especially prominent on older leaves).